Saptagiri (actor): Career

 Saptagiri who started his career as an assistant director and turned as an actor.
 He acted as a comedian in many films.
 He made his debut as a lead role in Saptagiri Express (2016).
 In 2017, he played the lead in Sapthagiri LLB.

+In June 2023, he expressed his wish to enter Andhra Pradesh politics, on behalf of Telugu Desam Party.